Add To Favorites

-Fill your rainstick.
+Fill the rainstick.
 Roll and twist a long piece of aluminum foil into a spiral snake.
-Place the foil snake inside your tube.
+Place the foil snake inside the tube.

-Pour a few seeds into your tube.
-Hold your hand over the open end of the tube and gently turn your rainstick over to see how it sounds.
-Experiment with the amount of seeds until you have the sound you like best.
+Pour a few seeds into the tube.
+Hold a hand over the open end of the tube and gently turn the rainstick over to see how it sounds.
+Students experiment with the amount of seeds until they have a sound they like best.

-Glue the second end of your rainstick closed.
+Glue the second end of the rainstick closed.

-Decorate your rainstick.
-Cover your art area with newspaper.
-Decorate the outside of your rainstick with authentic Native American colors and designs using Crayola Washable Paint and Paint Brushes.
-Air-dry your rainstick.
+Decorate the rainstick.
+Cover the art area with recycled newspaper.
+Decorate the outside of the rainstick with authentic Native American colors and designs using Crayola Washable Paint.
+Air-dry the rainstick.

 Glue on decorative craft materials for a finishing touch.
-Air-dry before turning your rainstick from one end to another.
+Air-dry before turning the rainstick from one end to another.